aayars/py-noisemaker/docs/composer.rst

 Similar to how per-octave effects were originally implemented, post effects in Noisemaker were hard-coded and inflexible.
 Composer Presets aim to break this pattern by enabling preset authors to specify an ordered list of "final pass" effects.

 Post-reduce effects are modeled in each preset's ``post`` section, which is a flat list of parameterized effects functions and presets.
 Post-processing effect parameters may be defined in this list, or can be fed in from settings.
 Extending a preset inherits this list, allowing authors to append additional effects and inline presets.
 A preset's post-processing list can contain effects as well as links to other presets, enabling powerful expression of nested macros.
+Effects and referenced presets should be listed in the order to be applied.

 .. code-block:: python